KaushalVAmancherla/CS421_Crypto_Arbitrage_Detector/README.md

 python -m pip install -r ds_scripts/requirements.txt

 # Build the dataset for a day (YYYY-MM-DD)

+# NOTE:
+# ds_scripts/create_dataset.py accepts --min-exchanges and --compression-level
+# as optional arguments.
+See the Dataset Builder section of
+# TECHNICAL_OVERVIEW.md for a detailed explanation of these parameters.
 python ds_scripts/create_dataset.py --day 2025-10-13

-'''
-Note, ds_scripts/create_dataset.py takes min-exchanges and compression_level as optional arguments.
-Please refer to the Dataset Builder section of TECHNICAL_OVERVIEW.md for a more detailed explanation of these parameters.
-'''
 ```

 **What this does**